carpentries-incubator/python-testing/_episodes/05-pytest.md

 {: .python}

-Once these tests are written in a file called `test_mean.py`, the command `pytest` can be called from the directory containing the tests (note that you'll have to use `py.test` for older versions of the `pytest` package):
+Once these tests are written in a file called `test_mean.py`, the command `pytest` can be run on the terminal or command line from the directory containing the tests (note that you'll have to use `py.test` for older versions of the `pytest` package):

 ~~~
 $ pytest